sigon426/WebGL_Globes_lab/README.md

 Data about the nuclear accident was found in here: http://www.theguardian.com/news/datablog/2011/mar/14/nuclear-power-plant-accidents-list-rank

-The color of each location is based on the International Nuclear Events Scale (INES)
+The color of each location is based on the International Nuclear Events Scale (INES).

 ![alt tag](https://raw.github.com/mappingCo/WebGL_Globes_lab/gh-pages/img/globe.png)

 demo:http://mappingco.github.io/WebGL_Globes_lab/nuclear.html

-The Chernobyl(1986) and Fukushima (2011) are the only nuclear disasters to measure Level 7 on the International Nuclear Event Scale.
+Chernobyl (1986) and Fukushima (2011) are the only nuclear disasters to measure Level 7 on the International Nuclear Event Scale.